Natural Rapalogs Supplement

-Cell senescence seems to be the driving force behind aging, both in terms of loss of cell-replication potential as well as mTOR signaling pathways inducing “too much growth.
+Cell senescence seems to be the driving force behind aging, both in terms of loss of cell-replication potential as well as mTOR signaling pathways inducing too much growth.

 Rapamycin is a molecule produced naturally by the mycelial bacterium Streptomyces hygroscopicus, which was discovered on Easter Island in 1975.
 Also known as Sirolimus, it is an immunosuppressant drug used in orthodox medicine to prevent rejection following organ transplantation.

 Meriva® is a patented curcumin formulation (derived from Curcuma longa) combined with soy phospholipids to increase its bioavailability beyond that of classic standardized curcumin extracts.

 Studies have confirmed the inhibitory role of certain components of green tea (Camellia sinensis) on mTORC1 and mTORC2.
 Specifically, a study conducted by GlaxoSmithKline in Collegeville, Pennsylvania, showed that EGCg (epigallocatechin-3-gallate) acted as a double inhibitor, both of the P13K (phosphoinositide-3-kinase) pathway and the mTOR signaling pathway.

 This flavonoid, extracted from the small tree Rhus succedanea, sends an activating signal to anti-aging gene carrier cells, ensuring DNA and neuron protection, particularly during periods of oxidative stress.

 This highly active compound extracted from white willow bark (Salix alba) gave rise to the isolation of the acetylsalicylic acid molecule (aspirin®) by the chemist Felix Hoffman.

 Our for example, has been formulated to provide a range of anti-aging nutrients.
-Similarly, the powerful AMPK Booster contains three plant extracts with active principles that reactivate a key enzyme of metabolism called AMPK.
-Discover too the supplement Nicotinamide Mononucleotide (NMN), an innovative formulation based on the latest advances in anti-aging medicine.
+Similarly, the powerful contains three plant extracts with active principles that reactivate a key enzyme of metabolism called AMPK.
+There’s also our an innovative formulation based on the latest advances in anti-aging medicine.